HouzuoGuo/laitos/doc/Outgoing mail configuration.md

 ## Tips
-If laitos is running on public cloud, be aware that several public cloud providers (such as Google Compute Engine) does not allow servers themselves to deliver any Email via local mail transportation agents (e.g. postfix, sendmail).
+If laitos is running on public cloud, be aware that several public cloud providers (such as Google Compute Engine) does not allow servers themselves to deliver any email via local mail transportation agents (e.g. postfix, sendmail).
 This is usually done to prevent spam.

-In that case, you will have to use a mail delivery service such as [SendGrid](https://sendgrid.com/) to send Emails.
+In that case, you will have to use a mail delivery service such as [SendGrid](https://sendgrid.com/) to send emails.
 For the case of Google Compute Engine, check out this detailed topic written by Google:
 [Sending Email from an Instance](https://cloud.google.com/compute/docs/tutorials/sending-mail/)